 - Cortisone (dexamethasone) can be used, usually to prevent a recurrence

 - Opioids should be avoided but are still used too frequently

 Some physicians in the ER can also do nerve blocks to treat the attack.
 Occipital nerve blocks may work for some people.

-If the situation is very difficult, a neurology consult can be required.
+If the situation is tough, a neurology consult can be required.